Qwant/idunn/README.md

  3. specific variable can be overriden with env var.
 They need to be given like "IDUNN_{var_name}={value}" eg IDUNN_MIMIR_ES=...

-## Testing
+## How to contribute ?

+- Idunn comes along with all necessary components to contribute as easily as possible: specifically you don't need to have any Elasticsearch instance running.
+Idunn uses [docker images](tests/docker-compose.yml) to simulate the Elasticsearch sources and the Redis.
+This means that you will need a local docker install to be able to spawn an ES cluster.

-- To run the tests you need the dev dependencies:
+- To contribute the common workflow is:

-`pipenv install --dev`
+	1. install the dev dependencies: `pipenv install --dev`

-- Then you can run pytest:
+	2. add a test in `./tests` for the new feature you propose
+	3. implement your feature
-`pipenv run pytest`
+	4. run pytest: `pipenv run pytest -vv -x`

-Note: this will require docker to be able to spawn an ES cluster.